Attribute Update - Getting Started

 Add the Attribute Update action to your workflow

-Once you add it, give the Attribute Update action a name that best describes what it does - for example, "Updating account anniversary."
+Once you add it, click to edit and give the Attribute Update action a name that best describes what it does - for example, "Updating account anniversary."

 Compose your changes